Skoda Enyaq review: range, battery & charging

 Model | Range | Wallbox charge time | Rapid charge time |

 Choosing which Enyaq is right for you is relatively straightforward.
-The entry-level version is ideal if you’re not planning to spend your entire life on the motorway, as it gets you a decent, but not exceptional range of just under 250 miles.
-Upgrading to the larger battery isn’t that expensive though, costing roughly £4,000 at the time of writing and boosting range to 339 miles in rear-drive models.
+The entry-level version is ideal if you’re not planning to spend your entire life on the motorway, because it gives you a decent, but not exceptional range of around 230 miles.
+When the Enyaq was first launched, upgrading to the larger battery wasn’t expensive, commanding a £4,000 premium.
+However, when Skoda swapped the original 58kWh pack for a smaller 52kWh unit, the price gap between small and large packs stretched to more than £7,500.

 Skoda Enyaq range

-Skoda claims the Enyaq will do between 246 and 339 miles on a charge depending which battery and motor combination is fitted to your car.
+Skoda claims the Enyaq will do between 224 and 358 miles on a charge, depending which battery and motor combination is fitted to your car.
 However, in our experience – in the colder months of the year at least – you’ll struggle to get close to those figures in real-world driving.
 You can also expect the more aerodynamic Enyaq Coupe to offer slightly more range.

-Our test of the smaller-battery Enyaq 60 on a chilly spring morning showed around 165 miles on a full charge, and around 210 miles for the Enyaq 80.
-That’s a significant drop on the quoted figures, although this isn’t an issue exclusive to the Enyaq lineup and we’d expect warmer weather would give a more positive reading.
+While we haven’t driven the updated 50 and 85 models, our tests of the earlier 60 and 80 give a good benchmark of the kind of range you can expect in real-world driving.
+A drive of the Enyaq 60 on a chilly spring morning showed around 165 miles on a full charge, and around 210 miles for the Enyaq 80.
+That’s a significant drop on the quoted 248 and 351-mile ranges, although this isn’t an issue exclusive to the Enyaq and we’d expect warmer weather would give a more positive result.

 That said, even after some fairly unsympathetic testing, the range readout dropped largely in line with the actual distance travelled – suggesting a gentler driving style might return a more favourable range figure.